 The Impact of Addiction

-At The Oaks at La Paloma, we specialize in providing bipolar disorders and addiction treatment.
-We provide in-depth counseling sessions that both educate and empower, and we’re skilled at using medication management to help people to gain control of their mental illnesses, as well as their cravings for drugs.
-We know that no two people are alike, so we also customize our plans based on the specific needs of the people who come to us for care.
-We’d like to help you too.
-Please call our toll-free line to speak to a professional about our programs.
+At The Oaks at La Paloma, we specialize in treating co-occurring conditions.
+We provide in-depth counseling sessions that educate and empower, and we use medication management to help people gain control of their mental illnesses, as well as their cravings for drugs.
+Please call our toll-free helpline to speak to an admissions coordinator about our programs.